5 ESTATE PLANNING RESOLUTIONS TO FOLLOW IN THE NEW YEAR

 You’re off to a good start if you already have a will; however, it may not be enough.
 As explained in one of our former blog posts, a will has limitations, and even if it gets your assets distributed the way you want, will not make the easiest path for your family members.
 Where a will merely expresses your basic wishes, comprehensive legal documents confirm your beneficiaries will receive specific assets, and smooth out the process for them so that assets can be distributed more quickly and without unnecessary legal and court expenses.

 Estate planning also ensures you have appointed decision-makers for medical and financial matters in case you are incapacitated and unable to make decisions.
-Drafting and implementing your power-of-attorney and other critical legal actions, such as life insurance plans, are two of several steps to take in the upcoming year.
+Drafting and implementing your power-of-attorney and health care proxy, or updating them if circumstances have changed for the people you designated previously, is one easy step to take in the new year.
+Another is to check your life insurance policies and retirement accounts to make sure that your designated beneficiaries are up to date.

 2. Have the Necessary Tough Conversations